-U.S. Installations: The floor protector is required under the stove and must extend at least 16" from the front and left (loading door) side of the stove, and at least 6" from the right side and rear.
-(Figure 12)
+U.S. Installations: The floor protector is required under the stove and must extend at least 16 inches from the front and left (loading door) side of the stove, and at least 6 inches from the right side and rear.
+(Figure 12) Refer to Figure 12 for minimum noncombustible floor protection dimensions for each stove model.

 In Canada: a noncombustible floor protector is required under the heater also.
-The floor protector must extend 18" (457mm) from the front and left (loading door) side of the stove, and at least 8" (203mm) from the right side and rear.
+The floor protector must extend 18 inches (457mm) from the front and left (loading door) side of the stove, and at least 8 inches (203mm) from the right side and rear.
 (Figure 12)